 One state should not feel it has the right to change the political system of another or foment subversion or seize pieces of territory to which it feels it should have some claim.
 But the principle of non-interference must be qualified in important respects.”

-Five years later, in a speech by the British Prime Minister Tony Blair in March 2004, this theme resurfaces in defense and unjustifiable justification of the Iraq war, which left the Westphalia system behind
+Five years later, in a speech by the British Prime Minister Tony Blair in March 2004, this theme resurfaces in defence and unjustifiable justification of the Iraq war, which left the Westphalia system behind

 “So for me, before September 11th, I was already reaching for a different philosophy in international relationships from a traditional one that has held sway since the treaty of Westphalia in 1648; namely that a country’s internal affairs are free for it and you don’t interfere unless it threatens you, or breaches a treaty, or triggers an obligation of alliance.”

 In my view this thinking as eloquently expressed by Tony Blair has resulted in the assault of sovereignty and a self-serving approach to international law is most questionable, but not unlike John Locke emphasizing liberal societies cannot tolerate groups that do not play by liberal rules.

 Still today liberalism is surprisingly intolerant towards groups and states which do not share these believes are illegitimate, thinking the only legitimate political order is the liberal one.
 Given the believes of liberalism one would think by the same logic liberal powers should stay out of the affairs of neutral and illiberal states.